mozilla/ipquest/ideas.md

 - Using bow without arrows yields an error saying you need arrows (or just can't be done)
 - Using bow WITH arrows gives an error message because license for the bow doesn't cover the arrows.
 Even though arrows are essential for the bow to be useful.

-> Thank you for your purchase of your new, fully licensed, Gilded Bow!
+> Congratulations on purchasing your new, fully licensed, Gilded Bow!
 Note: license for use of Arrows not included.
 You may use your Gilded Bow only as authorized by appropriate patent licenses.

 - License for arrows is still prohibitively expensive....